 - Time Management Statistics

-College life is a lot more fun and exposes one to various bittersweet experiences that were not familiar earlier.
+College life is a lot more fun and exposes one to bittersweet experiences that were unfamiliar earlier.
 It is the phase of growth, development, and stress.

 Along with the fun and memories, the life of college students is compiled with the bundles of responsibilities, changes in eating and sleeping habits, lack of time for self-care, etc.

 That’s all for college students’ statistics.
-The article has covered the statistics of college students’ enrollment, dropout rate, student loan debts, health and lifestyle, etc.
+The article covered college student enrollment statistics, dropout rate, student loan debts, health and lifestyle, etc.

 I hope this article was interesting and worth reading.
 Let us know your thoughts and queries, if any, in the comments section below.